thewhitetulip/pyfox/README.md

 `python pyfox.py --hist localhost` to search history

-If you want to search all the bookmarks which have the word go somewhere
+If you want to search all the bookmarks which have the word localhost somewhere

 [![PyFOX demo](http://img.youtube.com/vi/RfgEO42HA5Y/0.jpg)](https://www.youtube.com/watch?v=RfgEO42HA5Y "PyFOX demo")